 Pine Forest is situated in an uplands desert.
 As an Association, we are trying to be good stewards of our scarce water resource and maintain our status as a Firewise @ Community.
 Doing so requires water conservation and the creation of defensible spaces around structures.

 Watering of any kind during peak periods such as Memorial Day, 4th of July, and Labor Day holidays should be kept to a minimum.

 Water consumption should be appropriately managed with water conserving drip systems.
 Keep in mind that in the future restrictions on the use of exterior water may be instituted by the Board of Directors based on available water

 In your new residence, efficient appliances along with low-flow showerheads and toilets are best.

 Concrete patios, walks and the use of gravel can protect from fire and do not require watering and create defensible space.
 Beyond the 30’ of defensible space around structures, instead of having green spaces, mowing or weed “whacking” would be a better.
 Hardy, drought resistant plants are the best choices.
 Also remove stacked wood from near the buildings.

 When you leave for long periods (i.e., winter), also plan on draining toilets, water heaters and sumps in drains if you do not plan on keeping adequate heat in the house.
 In this winter climate, frozen water receptacles are one of the most common causes of flooding in homes.

 For More Information

-	The Pine Forest Manager can answer additional questions or concerns regarding your Pine Forest property, the water system, roads, availability of telephone service, any Pine Forest billing you receive, or related issues.
+The Pine Forest Community and Property Liaison can answer additional questions or concerns regarding your Pine Forest property, the water system, roads, availability of telephone service, any Pine Forest billing you receive, or related issues.
 They can assist you or your builder in obtaining and reviewing all covenants and restrictions, and explain the architectural review process.
-For those in search of a builder the Pine Forest Manager may be able to provide referrals.
+For those in search of a builder the Pine Forest Liaison may be able to provide referrals.